European shares propped up by rise in Britain's FTSE

 * FTSE lifted by rise in commodity stocks

-LONDON, Dec 24 (Reuters) - A rise in Britain’s stock market, where commodity-related companies climbed on the back of a further rebound in oil prices, propped up European equities on Thursday.
+LONDON, Dec 24 (Reuters) - A rise in the British stock market, whose commodity-related companies climbed on the back of a further rebound in oil prices, propped up European equities on Thursday.

-Britain’s blue-chip FTSE 100 index was up 0.2 percent at its close.
-In continental Europe, Spain’s IBEX closed 0.4 percent higher, while France’s CAC was down 0.2 percent at its close.
+Britain’s blue-chip FTSE 100 index rose 0.2 percent.
+In continental Europe, Spain’s IBEX advanced 0.5 percent while France’s CAC edged down 0.2 percent.

-Germany’s DAX market was closed for the session, while other markets had a half-day of trading ahead of the Christmas holiday, and volumes were below average.
+Germany’s DAX market was closed, while other markets were due to have a half-day ahead of the Christmas holiday, and trading volumes were below average.

-Oil majors such as BP and Royal Dutch Shell climbed 1.5 percent and 0.4 percent respectively, as U.S. crude prices rose for a fourth straight session.
+Oil majors such as BP and Royal Dutch Shell climbed by around 1 percent, as U.S. crude prices rose for a fourth straight session.

 “The London market is benefiting from the latest rebound in crude oil prices,” said Spreadex analyst Connor Campbell.

-“The oil price, so troublesome in the run in to Christmas, is now hovering just below the $38 per barrel mark, boosted by a crude oil inventories figure on Wednesday.”
+“The oil price, so troublesome in the run in to Christmas, is now hovering just below the $38 per barrel mark, boosted by a crude oil inventories figure on Wednesday that saw an unexpected 5.9 billion drop in the amount of barrels produced.”

 Concerns about an economic slowdown in China, which is a major consumer of commodities such as oil and metals, hit the FTSE and other European markets in the second half of this year.